SuperOfficeDocs/superoffice-docs/docs/en/document/cloud/sharepoint-documents/configure-permissions-templates.md

 uid: config-sharepoint-permissions-templates
 description: How to set up the SharePoint permissions for templates
 author: Martin Pavlas
-so.date: 29.09.2022
+so.date: 01.15.2024
-keywords: SharePoint, permission security, access control so.topic: howto so.version: so.envir: cloud
+keywords: SharePoint, permission, security, access control, Microsoft Entra, domain group, ME-ID, AAD so.topic: howto so.version: so.envir: cloud